 Types of Page Caching

-There are three methods which can be used to caching your web pages:
+There are three methods that can be used to caching your web pages:

-Alternative PHP Cache (APC) is an open source framework which caches data using intermediate PHP code.
-Most web programmers who are familiar with the PHP programming language can easily set up Alternative PHP Cache for your site.
+Alternative PHP Cache (APC) is an open-source framework that caches data using intermediate PHP code.
+Most web programmers who are familiar with the PHP programming language can easily set up an Alternative PHP Cache for your site.

-If you have a Wordpress website, WP Super Cache can be installed within seconds and without no programming knowledge.
+If you have a WordPress website, WP Super Cache can be installed within seconds and without any programming knowledge.

 Using Page Caching and Other Methods to Speed up Your Site